CoactiveAI/dataperf-vision-selection/README.md

 }
 ```

 Though we recommend working as described above, you can specify a custom task setup .yaml file and/or data folder if needed.

 For the containerized offline evaluation, modify the following files and run as follows
 ```
-# docker-compose.yaml: modify the source volume
+# docker-compose.yaml: modify the volume source
     volumes:
       - path/to/your/data/folder:/app/data

-# Dockerfile: modify the .yaml copy and add specify the file in the entrypoint
+# Dockerfile: modify the COPY *.yaml command and specify the new file in the entrypoint
 COPY path/to/your/custom_task_setup.yaml /app/
 ...
 ENTRYPOINT python3 main.py --docker_flag True --setup_yaml_path 'custom_task_setup.yaml'